Other education, training, & library workers

 Save Image

 Data on higher education choices for Other education, training, & library workers from The Department of Education and Census Bureau.
-The most common major for Other education, training, & library workers is Education but the most specialized major according to RCA in 2021 were Education.
+The most common major for Other education, training, & library workers is N/A but the most specialized major according to RCA in N/A were N/A.

-Among the necessary skills for Other education, training, & library workers, Learning Strategies stands, but the revealed comparative advantage (RCA) shows that Other education, training, & library workers need more than the average amount of Learning Strategies.
+Among the necessary skills for Other education, training, & library workers, Reading Comprehension stands, but the revealed comparative advantage (RCA) shows that Other education, training, & library workers need more than the average amount of Science.

 Majors